AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates

-Predicates can be represented as static methods, receiving a number of strongly-typed inputs and return expressions for functions which receive knowledgebases and return Boolean values.
+Predicates can be represented as static methods, receiving a number of strongly-typed inputs and returning expressions for functions which receive knowledgebases and return Boolean values.

 ```cs
 namespace Example